 One of the main underlying causes of acne is a hormonal imbalance.
 This mainly affects teenagers going through puberty where the body is going through significant adjustments.
 In most cases, this hormonal imbalance ends with adulthood.

 But there are many occasions where people of all ages can continuously suffer from hormonal acne.
-The severity and regularity might change over time, but that doesn’t make the battle any easier.

 If you are long passed puberty age, but still suffer from acne, then figuring out the root cause is going to be quite a challenge.
 Anything from diet to facial skin care routine are common issues, but you should never ignore hormonal causes as well.